Raz-Dahan/Github-Actions-pipeline/README.md

 3. That's it!
 Push your code changes to the `main` branch to trigger the workflow.

-- GCP serverless Cloud Functions can be triggered automatically using an event trigger, but due to financial considerations, it is triggered manually during the `cleanups` job in the workflow.
+- GCP serverless Cloud Functions can be triggered automatically using an event trigger, but for clarity, it is triggered manually during the `cleanups` job in the workflow.